-The fall-to-spring semester persistence rate of first-time, fulltime students has remained in the 85% to 90% range.
-While there is some annual variation, the college's enrollment and achievement trend data exceed the institution-set standards (ISS), meet medium-term targets, and are on track to meet five-year targets.
+The fall-to-spring semester persistence rate of first-time, full time students has remained in the 85% to 90% range.
+While there is some annual variation, the college's enrollment and achievement trend data exceed the institution-set standards (ISS), have met medium-term targets, and are on track to meet five-year targets.
 The ISS were revised in September 2017 as part of the new strategic plan incorporating measures of success (see Commission Recommendation 1).